 The two examples Wiener cites don't support his claim.
 The North Beach library opposition was about environmental impacts of the new library site and landmark issues about the old library, neither of which is "frivolous."

 On the Bicycle Plan: Wiener wasn't on the Board of Supervisors when it voted unanimously to put one volume of the Bicycle Plan in the General Plan and hide the other over at the SFCTA.
 Judge Busch was not fooled by the city's chicanery and came close to calling the city liars in his decision that ordered the city to do an EIR on both volumes of the ambitious 500-page Plan.
 Hence, the delay in implementing the Bicycle Plan was due only to the city's blatant violation of the most important environmental law in California, the California Environmental Quality Act.

 In short Wiener's argument for this legislation is no better than his anti-initiative legislation.
-On that legislation, he couldn't cite a single example of the problem that it was supposedly designed to address.
+On that legislation, he couldn't cite a single example of the problem it was supposedly designed to address.
 Here he provides two poor examples to support this anti-democratic legislation.
 Is he just stupid or is he a liar?
 Hard to tell.
 Probably a little of both.
 His fatuous attempt to compromise on nudity in the Castro was dumb, but his pattern of proposing anti-democratic legislation is more sinister than the routine stupidity we've grown accustomed to from our elected representatives.

 Stall tactic: In San Francisco, it's surprising if new construction projects aren't delayed for years by endless appeals, frivolous or legitimate.

 Supervisor Scott Wiener introduced legislation Tuesday that would prevent last-minute appeals of projects undergoing a California Environmental Quality Act Review (CEQA).
 He said that currently CEQA decisions are being appealed months and years after the Planning Department issues its decision, which leads to more delays and cost increases.